Let me throw up a little.

 Mr. C is kind and polite to A and B, but rude to me...Patterns like.

 I will tell you about my experience and how I noticed such a tendency, and what I feel is the solution.

-- I am the type of person who is easily hit hard by others.
+- I may be the type of person who is easily hit hard by others.

 - My actions when I realized that I was prone to being harsh.

-I am the type of person who is easily hit hard by others.
+I may be the type of person who is easily hit hard by others.

 As I told you at the beginning of this article, I have always been more harsh than others.

 I recognized it as a pattern.
 But "misunderstanding?"
 Are you only being friendly to me?"
 What a thought....

 Well, you certainly have a friendly face (?). and personality (although I've always wondered what a friendly face is).

 Are you hitting only me hard?
 Stories of feeling "I'm sorry" (1) Cursing